News & Results

 The judge held, “I do think there was <span style="text-decoration: underline;">Brady</span> violation.
 I do think that had the magistrate had this information or had the defense had this information . . that would have potentially led to a different result.”

-Spertus, Landes & Josephs, LLP
+Spertus, Josephs & Minnick, LLP

 • West LA